-ESPGHAN Working Group for Probiotics and Prebiotics therefore concluded that rhamnosus GG can be considered as an adjunct to rehydration therapy.
+ESPGHAN Working Group for Probiotics and Prebiotics, therefore, concluded that rhamnosus GG can be considered as an adjunct to rehydration therapy.

 Note, as of April 2020 L. rhamnosus has been officially reclassified to Lacticaseibacillus rhamnosus so the full strain name may also be referred to as Lacticaseibacillus rhamnosus GG®.

-Similarly, a collection of RCTs in healthy children concluded that Saccharomyces boulardii CNCM I745 has been effective in reducing the duration of diarrhoea by one day and also in the risk of developing diarrhoea in day 3.
+Similarly, a collection of RCTs in healthy children concluded that Saccharomyces boulardii CNCM I745 has been effective in reducing the duration of diarrhoea by one day and also in the risk of developing diarrhoea on day 3.

 Due to the lack of reliable evidence, it is not possible to recommend other strains in the management of diarrhoea.

-Note that the AGA clinical guidelines published this year stated that “while there was evidence for probiotics in the prevention of C difficile, the technical review found significant knowledge gap in the use of probiotics in the treatment of C difficile and recommend this as an area for further study.
+Note that the AGA clinical guidelines published this year stated that “while there was evidence for probiotics in the prevention of C difficile, the technical review found a significant knowledge gap in the use of probiotics in the treatment of C difficile and recommend this as an area for further study.